settermjd/gift-of-giving-backend/README.md

 If working properly, you will get a JSON response of all the charities in the system printed to the terminal.

 Then, go and set up [the front end](https://github.com/settermjd/gift-of-giving-frontend).

+### New to Docker and Docker Compose?

+If you are, then grab a copy of my free book: [Deploy with Docker Compose](https://deploywithdockercompose.com).
+It will show you all you need to get up and running with Docker Compose, enabling you to deploy an application both locally and to any remote environment.